How to change DNS on Linux [Step by Step Guide]

 Step 3: Save resolv.conf.
 If you are using nano to edit the file, press Ctrl + X and then Y when it asks you to save the file.

-How to permanently change DNS on Linux
+How to permanently customize DNS settings on Linux

 However, there are multiple ways to make them permanent.
 We will discuss some of them here.

-1. Change systemd configurations
+1. Change systemd configs from the command line

 One way you can make the DNS changes permanent is by not changing it from /etc/resolv.conf but from the systemd config itself (which can not be overwritten).